Counting atypical black hole microstates from entanglement wedges: Summary and Discussions

 \subsection{Connections to additivity conjectures}

-{In \cite{HP20}, the authors argue that the nonexistence of extensive violations of additivity conjectures leads to the existence $\exp\left[S_{BH}-O(1)\right]$ orthogonal disentangled microstates.
-Our results, the existence $\exp\left[S_{BH}\left(1-o(1)\right)\right]$ orthogonal disentangled microstates, is slightly weaker than this, but the physics associated with them seems to be essentially the same.} Therefore, it seems that trying to find extensive violations of additivity conjectures from the black hole states might be a less fruitful direction than people expected \cite{HP20,Wang22}.
+In \cite{HP20}, the authors argue that the nonexistence of extensive violations of additivity conjectures leads to the existence $\exp\left[S_{\rm can}-O(1)\right]$ orthogonal disentangled microstates.
+Our results, the existence $\exp\left[S_{\rm micro}-f(S_{\rm micro})\right]$ ($\forall f(x) \in \omega(1)$) orthogonal disentangled microstates, is not directly comparable with this since the entropies used are computated from different ensembles.
+However, we would like to note that since $S_{\rm micro}$ and $S_{\rm can}$ matches at the leading order, the associated physics is essentially the same.
+Moreover, we can even argue that the existence $\exp\left[S_{\rm micro}-f(S_{\rm micro})\right]$ ($\forall f(x) \in \omega(1)$) orthogonal disentangled microstates implies the existence $\exp\left[S_{\rm can}-O(1)\right]$ orthogonal disentangled microstates, under some assumptions from thermodynamics.
+This comparison will be discussed in appendix \ref{app:comparison}.
+Therefore, it seems that trying to find extensive violations of additivity conjectures from the black hole states might be a less fruitful direction than people expected \cite{HP20,Wang22}.

 However, our arguments have the potential to give crucial insights into additivity conjectures from an alternative point of view.
 The reason is that bounding the entanglement of formation $E_F$ plays a significant role in our argument, and there exists a version of additivity conjecture which is profoundly related to $E_F$ \cite{Shor2004}.
 The entanglement of formation $E_F$ is lower bounded by the entanglement cost $E_C$ \cite{BDSW96}, i.e. $E_F \geq E_C$, in any bipartite systems.
 Here, the entanglement cost of a bipartite state is defined as the minimal number of Bell pairs one needs to prepare the state with LOCC.
 It is known that additivity conjectures lead to $E_F = E_C$.
 Also in this case, while small violations are known \cite{Hastings09,Fukuda2007}, extensive violations have not been found yet \cite{Belinschi2016}.
 Therefore, it would be interesting to find possible relations between our arguments and this version of additivity conjectures.